Glimesh/api-docs/content/docs/Authentication/AccessToken/ClientCredentials.md

 ```
 The access token received will allow us to make requests as if we were using a normal access token.
 We have permissions for all the scopes and have access to any user specific properties.
 The token generated will expire in 6 hours just like a normal token.
 Unlike normal tokens, this cannot be refreshed.
 As with all auth information you must keep this private.

-If you have any questions talk to us in the #dev channel in our [Discord](https://discord.gg/Glimesh).
+If you have any questions talk to us in the #dev-questions channel in our [Discord](https://discord.gg/Glimesh).